Project 6 is due on Thursday, May

 Required textbook: Lewis & Loftus, Java Software Solutions:

-Required software: BlueJ - an interactive Java programming environment
+Required software: BlueJ - an integrated Java programming environment

 (www.bluej.org)